8-11 inches tall

 Owning a Poo-Ton is as close as you might get to owning a fluffy angel.
 This breed is cuddly, loving, and smart.
 They are loyal dogs to those they care for and are attentive to everything going on around them.
 Training is as easy as it can be with a dog.
 They are also highly adaptable, easily adjusting to apartment life with the right amount of exercise and mental stimulation.

-For singles, those in need of a companion, or those who want an adorable bundle of energy for the kids, making this puppy a part of your life may be just the right fit.
+For singles, those in need of a companion, or those who want an adorable bundle of energy for the kids, making a Poo-Ton a part of your life may be just the right fit.

 Featured Image: Pxhere